Abjcodes/scaffold-master/README.md

 5. [Contributing](#contributing)
 6. [License](#license)

-## 1. Introduction
+## 1. What is Scaffold-kit?

-Scaffold Kit is an npm package that provides boilerplate templates for various projects, making it easy to start new projects with the necessary structure and configuration.
-This documentation provides detailed instructions on how to install and use Scaffold Kit for generating project templates.
+Scaffold Kit is a lightweight npm package that helps to generate, create and manage boilerplates so they can be reproduced easily.
+Boilerplates can be anything from code snippet files to production-ready templates.

 ## 2. Installation